The Great Valentine's Meltdown

 Give of yourself.
 Give of your talents.
 Give of your time.
 Think about what your partner values, and give them that.
 It doesn't cost any money to give of yourself.
 Stop focusing on what you get, and focus on what you can give.

 Be honest with yourself and your partner.
 Communication is the key to a successful, happy relationship.
-And being honest with yourself is the only way to finding true happiness.
+And being honest with yourself is the only way to find true happiness.
 You are responsible for your own happiness.
 So take a moment, be realistic about your expectations, and realize that external factors can never satisfy your soul.

 How to avoid a Valentine's Melt Down